Shani Higgins Presents Business Blogging Stats at PR Summit

 - 34% say they never talk about products or brands on their blogs

-- Among respondents who say they do blog about brands, 51% they said they rarely review brands, services or products among companies
+- Among respondents who say they do blog about brands, 51% said they rarely review brands, services or products among companies

 - Among respondents who say they do blog about brands, 48% say they post reviews weekly

-- 33% of hobbyist and more than 50% of the professional bloggers look at reputation when determining what to write about
+- 33% of hobbyist and more than 50% of professional bloggers look at reputation when determining what to write about

 - 64% of bloggers say brand representatives treat them less professionally than they’d like